snehanair-486/healthflow/README.md

 ## ✨ Features

-- 🤖 **Multi-Agent AI Chat** — talk to 3 specialized AI agents powered by Groq LLaMA
+- 🤖 **Multi-Agent AI Chat** — 3 specialized agents powered by Groq LLaMA 3.3; can log water, create tasks, and answer personalized health questions
-- 💧 **Hydration Tracker** — log water intake, track daily goals, view progress
+- 💧 **Hydration Tracker** — log water intake manually or via AI chat, track daily goals with a progress ring
+- 🍽️ **Nutrition Tracker** — log meals in plain text and get instant AI-powered calorie, protein, carbs, fat and health score analysis
+- 📋 **Daily Check-in** — log sleep hours, mood (1–10), energy level and symptoms every day; AI references this history for personalized advice
-- ✅ **Task Manager** — create and manage health tasks with priority levels
+- ✅ **Task Manager** — create and manage health tasks with priority levels and categories
-- 📊 **Dashboard** — real-time health overview with progress rings and stats
+- 📊 **Dashboard** — real-time health overview with progress rings and daily stats
-- 👤 **User Authentication** — register and login with email and password
+- 👤 **User Authentication** — register and login with email and password; all data is private per user
-- 🌙 **Light/Dark Mode** — theme toggle that persists across sessions
+- 🌙 **Light/Dark Mode** — theme toggle that persists across sessions and logout
 - 📱 **Works on mobile** — accessible from any device via browser
+- 🧠 **Context-aware AI** — Health Agent reads nutrition logs, sleep history, mood and hydration together to answer questions like "what should I eat for dinner today" or "I have a headache, what should I do"

 ---